rafatkatta/simple_blogs/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.3.1

-* System dependencies
+* Rails 5.1.2

-* Configuration
+* Gems Angularjs, bootstrap, activeadmin

-* Database creation
+* Database creation simple sqlite3

-* Database initialization
+* Database initialization rails db:migrate

-* How to run the test suite
+* How to run the test suite no tests

-* Services (job queues, cache servers, search engines, etc.)
+a simple blogs for multiple bloggers, each blog ve messages in each messagecommentrtors can leave there comments there are two sections.

-* Deployment instructions
+-internal for admin user and bloggers

-* ...
+-external for view blogs and their messages with there comments for the internal section i used activeadmin, and active_skin for design (login needed). there are admin and none admin registerd users. for the external section i used angularjs andbootstrap for design (no login needed).